This report addresses three fundamental decisions that face a prospective purchaser:

 The most significant changes in the new treaties are to withholding tax (WHT) rates, with reductions in rates for dividends, interest and royalties.
 These new treaties also contain anti-treaty shopping rules.

 Ongoing discussions to update and revise existing tax treaties continue in respect of a number of major jurisdictions including China, the United Kingdom and the Netherlands.
 Negotiations of a tax treaty with Luxembourg are ongoing.

 New Zealand has significantly expanded its tax information exchange agreement (TIEA) network in recent years.
 TIEAs were signed with a number of traditional offshore jurisdictions, including the British Virgin Islands, Cayman Islands and Jersey.
 Negotiations for TIEAs with Monaco and Macao, among other jurisdictions, are underway.

 New Zealand does not have a comprehensive capital gains tax.
 As a result, gains on capital assets are subject to tax only in certain limited instances, for example, where the business of the taxpayer comprises or includes dealing in capital assets, such as shares or land, or where the asset is acquired for the purpose of resale.
 The fact that capital gains are usually not subject to tax in New Zealand has an impact on the asset versus share purchase decision.

-Purchase of assets
+Purchase of assets (excluding land)